-Our commuter student population is a valuable part of our school, and we want to help you make the most of your experience here at Rochester College.
+Our commuter student population is a valuable part of Rochester College and we want to help you make the most of your experience at Rochester College.
 Please let us know if you need assistance in getting involved on campus.
-Looking to get connected Click here.
+Looking to get connected?
+Click here.

 Click on the tabs below for some tips and resources to help.